naiquevin/emacs-config/README.md

   this repo and does nothing else.
 So no symlinking and such other things.

-* Customizing is set to write to a separate `custom.el` file and not `init.el` itself.
+* Customize is set to write to a separate `custom.el` file and not `init.el` itself.

 * The `nxhtml` and `org` modes are now added as git submodules for